 - Hours: 8 AM – 2:30 PM

-Del Cielo is a tropical bistro in Tulum Town that’s known for its gourmet “heavenly breakfast” and lunch.
-They are one of the most popular Tulum restaurants in town for brunch, so you’ll need to go early to snag a seat!
+Del Cielo is a tropical restaurant in Tulum Town known for its gourmet “heavenly breakfast” and lunch.

 For drinks, you can get typical brunch-style options like fresh green smoothies, juices, coffee/tea, etc.